ian-nai/PDF-Scraper/README.md

 ## To Use:
 * Download the scripts in the "scripts" folder
-* Put the PDF files you'd like to scrape in the same folder
+* Place the PDF files you'd like to scrape in the same folder as the scripts
 * Run pdf_scraper.py

 ## Dependencies